-Under US tax law, all citizens are obligated to pay tax on their worldwide income – even if their primary residence is abroad.
+Under US tax laws, all citizens are obligated to pay tax on their worldwide income – even if their primary residence is abroad.

-US citizens looking to reduce their US tax obligation will thus need to move abroad to claim the Foreign Earned Income Exclusion (FEIE), which allows them to exclude over $100,000 of their income from US taxes.
+US citizens looking to reduce their US tax obligation will thus need to move abroad to claim the Foreign Earned Income Exclusion (FEIE), which exempts the first around $112,000 per person from their income from US taxes.

 Or, to completely rid themselves of the IRS, they’ll need to renounce their US citizenship entirely.

 You don’t need dual citizenship to qualify for the FEIE, but it makes claiming exemption a bit easier.
 With a second passport, you can spend unlimited time outside of the US and you can clearly establish residence abroad.
-(A residence allows you to live in another country but is NOT a citizenship.
+(Permanent residents are allowed to live in another country but are NOT allowed citizenship.
 You can learn more about second residencies here.)